 With a Sphere's Off-Axis Correction feature it is also possible to continuously adjust the directivity of the polar pattern, so if you want to add more or less room sound you can do that without significantly affecting the overall sound of the direct pickup.
 This means that if you’ve dialed in a vocal sound that you love, but you just want a little more reverberation, all you have to do is adjust the polar pattern from say cardioid to be more sub-cardioid or omni.
 The value of this feature might not be immediately obvious, but it can be incredibly powerful.
+For example, you can use it to optimize the sound of your vocal booth.
 See the Off-Axis Correction chapter in the Sphere User Guide for more information on this subject.

 When moving off-axis of a directional microphone the level of the audio will drop because the whole point of a directional mic is to accentuate what’s directly in front of the mic, reduce what’s not.
 To compensate for this, the Axis control normalizes the level so that the volume is as consistent as possible, which makes it easy to compare different settings.